lynnfaraday/aresmush.com/_root/mush-101/time-and-space.md

 Here a TV analogy might help.
 We see the characters doing cool things on-camera, but we don't see their entire lives.
 We know that they are doing other (usually mundane) things **off-camera** as well.

 Nobody can play your character when you're offline, and should leave the door open for you to come up with reasons why your character wasn't around for a scene.
-"Crazy night at the hospital yesterday, right?
-I'm glad I missed it - I was visiting my aunt in Cleveland."

 ### Punching the Clock